frizkyiman/auto-mount-hdd/README.md

    ```
    reboot
    ```
-9. After the reboot, the script will automatically mount the NTFS-formatted HDD at the specified mount point with the provided mount options.
+9. After the reboot, the script will automatically mount the NTFS-formatted HDD at the specified mount point with the provided mount options using the UUID.
+If the UUID is not available, it will fallback to using the fallback device /dev/sda1 for mounting.

 **Note:** Ensure that the HDD is properly connected and formatted with the NTFS filesystem.